chamyklicaros/Project_cs50/README.md

 # Project_cs50
-A game project for cs50 made using cs50
+A game project for cs50 made using pygame